TJchevez/thanyas-main-tree/README.md

 Even though I haven't really gotten started yet, I know this will be so fun to build.
 I just been on a job hunt and getting sharper practicing my coding skills.
 Which is taking up so much of my time but the wait will be worth it.
+Im also traveling for the next 3 weeks.